kyma-project/nats-manager/docs/contributor/testing.md

 1. Ensure you have the Kubecontext pointing on an existing cluster and NATS Manager is deployed.

-2. Set up the NATS SR and ensure all related resources (Pods, Services, PVCs) are set up
+2. Set up the NATS CR and ensure all related resources (Pods, Services, PVCs) are set up.

    ```sh
    make e2e-setup
    ```

-3. Execute a [bench test](https://docs.nats.io/using-nats/nats-tools/nats_cli/natsbench) on the NATS Server
+3. Execute a [bench test](https://docs.nats.io/using-nats/nats-tools/nats_cli/natsbench) on the NATS Server.

    ```sh
    make e2e-bench